google/fhir-data-pipes/README.md

 Parameters:

--   `searchList` - A comma-separated list of FHIR Resources to be fetched from OpenMRS.
+-   `resourceList` - A comma-separated list of FHIR Resources to be fetched from OpenMRS.
 Default: `Patient,Encounter,Observation`
 -   `batchSize` - The number of resources to fetch in each API call.
 Default:
     `100`